God Is NOT Your Sugar Daddy

 We Go To God Only When We Need Him

-A lot of times we go to God only when we need Him.
-If you are one of those people you need to know that God Is NOT your sugar daddy.
+A lot of times we tend to only go to God only when we need Him.
+If you are one of these people you need to know that God Is NOT your sugar daddy.

 Sometimes we wonder why God isn't answering our prayers.
 You have become so discouraged thinking that the Lord has forgotten all about you.
-Have you ever stopped to think that maybe it is something that we are doing wrong that our prayers aren't being answered as we think that they should?
+Have you ever stopped to think that maybe it is something that we are doing wrong, and this is why our prayers aren't being answered as we think that they should be?

-We blame God, we blame the devil but have we ever stopped to look at the fact that it may be us that is preventing prayers from being answered?
+We blame God, we blame the Devil but have we ever once stopped to look at the fact that it may be us that is preventing these prayers from being answered?

-There are times in our life when carelessness, foolishness, and our own stupidity has broken things.
-Do you have broken pledges, vows and promises?
+There are times in our life when carelessness, foolishness, and our own stupidity have broken things.
+Do you have broken pledges, vows and/or promises?
 Have you broken God's Word?

-Sometimes we cause a curse by the very words that come out of our mouth.
-For example you are praying for your children but then you are yelling at them telling them how bad they are, you are speaking the curse over their life's by the very words that come out of your mouth.
-I am guilty of doing this myself.
+Sometimes we can cause a curse by the very words that come out of our mouth.
+For example; you are praying for your children but then you are yelling at them telling them how bad they are, you are speaking a curse over their lives, by the very words that come out of your mouth.
+I too am guilty of doing this myself.

-You can't expect God to bless or reverse a curse until you remove the curse by watching what you say.
+You can't expect God to bless or reverse a curse until you remove the curse of your own tongue, by watching what you speak into life.

 Sin separates us from God.
 This is another reason why our prayers aren't being answered.

 What about your motivation?
-When you pray is it for selfish reasons do you only see you in this prayer and what you want?
-Rather in what God wants and knows what is best?
-You need to examine your motives when you pray.
+When you pray is it for selfish reasons?
+Do you only see you in this prayer request and the things you need or want?
+Rather in what God wants and knows what is best.
+We must examine our motives when we pray.

 The Lord Wants To